-Ticks in your yard can put you and your family at risk for being bitten and possibly contracting Lyme Disease or Rocky Mountain Spotted Fever.
-To help reduce the chances of tick bites, follow these simple property management practices:
+Ticks in your yard can put you and your family at risk of being bitten and possibly contracting Lyme Disease or Rocky Mountain Spotted Fever.
+To help reduce the chances of tick bites, follow these simple tips to repel ticks in yards:

 - Mow your lawn on a regular basis.
 Ticks like to hide in tall grass and wait for a host to latch on to.